 David Warden — Chair

 David Warden was born in Bournemouth and he grew up as a Christian.
-After studying Christianity at university he lost his faith and gradually came to identify as a humanist.
-He edits Humanistically Speaking online journal and is an honorary member of Humanists UK.
-Locally, he is a member of the Bournemouth & Poole Holocaust Memorial Day committee and he speaks to hundreds of students every year about humanism in local schools.
-When time allows he plays piano.
+After studying Christianity at university he changed his path in life and, over time, came to identify as a humanist.
+He now edits Humanistically Speaking online journal and is an honorary member of Humanists UK.
+Locally, he is a member of the Bournemouth & Poole Holocaust Memorial Day committee and he speaks in local schools about the humanist approach to life.

 Lyn Glass — Vice Chair